 333 W. Juneau Ave., (414) 539-4343

 It only seems right that the newest part of Old World Third Street, the Bucks entertainment block, would bring in the new big trend in Brew City: craft brewing and tap rooms.
 Good City's second locale features an awesome taproom, multiple tasty beers on tap, an open kitchen with snacks to help soak up your brews and a bonus event space on the second floor.

 Knight's Bar at Mader's

 1041 N. Doctor M.L.K.
 Jr Dr., (414) 271-3377

 Mader's is an obvious Milwaukee staple, a thoroughly committed showcase of the food, decor and culture from the city's German heritage.
-Knight's Bar, branched off of the beloved institution, is no less a tribute to the Cream City's Bavarian roots – and, therefore, beer and other tasty alcoholic beverages.
+Knight's Bar, an outgrowth of the beloved institution, is no less a tribute to the Cream City's Bavarian roots – and, therefore, beer and other tasty alcoholic beverages.

 340 W. Kilbourn Ave., (414) 271-3414

 You can't make a list of Milwaukee sports bar institutions without Major Goolsby's near the top.
-Featuring memorabilia all over the walls – including a large painting of the late MU coaching great Rick Majerus – and a menu of tasty burgers and other pub grub, the longtime Downtown icon is the perfect place to take in a game and a beer – or a beer, then head over to the games a quick jaunt away at the BMO Harris Bradley Center or UWM Panther Arena.
+Featuring memorabilia all over the walls – including a large painting of the late MU coaching great Rick Majerus – and a menu of tasty burgers and other pub grub, the longtime Downtown icon is the perfect place to take in a game and a beer – or a beer, then head over to the games a quick jaunt away at Fiserv Forum or the UWM Panther Arena.

 Milwaukee Brat House